 Here’s a couple of signs, just doing some sign stuff over at 56 East Avenue.
-As far as the map’s concerned, this 1.12-acre site is one block removed from the Rainey Street District’s hustle and bustle, but it’s functionally a lot closer, a building sitting in the shadow of condo towers against the eastern edge of a region that’s experienced more change in the last decade than most city streets see in a lifetime.
+As far as the map’s concerned, this 1.12-acre site is one block removed from the Rainey Street District’s hustle and bustle, but it’s functionally a lot closer, a building sitting in the shadow of condo and apartment towers against the eastern edge of a region that’s experienced more change in the last decade than most city streets see in a lifetime.

 Since it’s not a bar, food truck, condo, or the glorious MACC, your brain could be forgiven for editing out 56 East Avenue, home of what’s allegedly known as the Nadine L. Jay building, from your memories of Rainey Street.
 Anyhow, what the hell’s a psychiatric crisis clinic doing a few steps away from hotels, residential tower construction sites, and some of the most nationally-acclaimed bars in the city?

 The answer, as you might imagine, is no great mystery in context.
 What we now know as the Rainey Street District, notable for its Folk Victorian bungalow-style homes, was originally subdivided and developed by Jesse Driskill and Frank Rainey in the 1880s as a white, middle-class neighborhood.

 But between 1880 and 1920, Austin’s population tripled, and its growing number of ethnic minorities settled with increasing concentration on the eastern side of town — the result of a process of segregation spurred by nakedly intentional practices of housing discrimination against black and Hispanic residents, carried out on a widespread scale even before the local government wrote an East Austin “Negro District” into a 1928 city planning document.